AmitLY21/Synergy/README.md

 Ready to share your story?
 The Upload page allows you to create and publish your own posts.
 Choose a relevant category, express yourself authentically, and decide if you want to share anonymously.

 ### 🏢 Organization
-Looking for additional resources?
-Check out our Organization page (work in progress) to access informative articles and discover organizations that can provide valuable support.
+Looking for additional resources related to mental health?
+Our Organization page offers a curated list of organizations that provide valuable support and information.
+Each organization has its dedicated page with comprehensive details about their services, contact information, and more.
+In addition to the organizations, we also provide access to a collection of informative articles.</br>These articles focus specifically on mental health topics and are sourced from a dedicated news API that specializes in mental health news.
+Explore the Organization page to find the right support and gain insights from the articles to enhance your mental well-being.
 ### 👥 User Profile
 Your profile is a reflection of your journey.
 Customize it, share your bio, and showcase your posts.
 Connect with others, receive friend requests, and grow your network of support.
 ## Libraries Used 📚